jbcodeforce/ML-studies/docs/methodology/index.md

 The current tendency to imagine LLM being an orchestrator of functions or services and therefore being embeddable into a business process, may not be acceptable in many use cases.
 Process automation needs consistency, high level of accuracy and coded business logic to manage orchestration and compensation flows when exceptions occur.

-Neverless chatbot or Q&A interface may be integrated in any business application where a human needs to process data.
+Nevertheless chatbot or Q&A interface may be integrated in any business application where a human needs to process data.
 We can list the following capabilities the project methodology should be help developers to address:

 * Helping users in the context of where they are in the current business application or workflow.
 Current Chatbot with coded conversation flow are the cheapest solution to implement helpful assistant.
 But with its strong NLP capability LLM will be more flexible and user friendly.
 The knowledge corpus can come from RAG or fine tuned model.
 * Summarizing the information gathered so far in the context of different customer interactions.